 So why did the legislator decide to impose a one-time penalty of 15 or 13 points?

-As can be seen from Annex No. 1 to the Regulation of the Minister of Internal Affairs on dealing with drivers violating road traffic regulations, which, however, enters into force only in September this year:
+As per Annex no. 1 to the Regulation of the Minister of Interior on the procedure for drivers violating road traffic regulations, which however only comes into force in September of this year:

 15 points can be obtained for a total of a dozen or so deeds, which include: